firedranzer/sofa/applications/plugins/PSL/README.md

 For the simplicity of the following we will employ the H-JSON syntax as it provides both readbility, compactness and clarity.

-As we said before the drawback of *.scn* files is that everything is static.
-This is why more and more people are using python to describe scene as it allows to write:
+As pointed previously, in *.scn* files everything is static.
+For this reason more and more people are using python to describe scene because it allows to write:
 ```python
 root = Sofa.createNode("root")
 child1 = root.createNode("child1")